keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

 appears frequently in irregular mesh applications.
 The second one is an application (`ks_imp_dyn`) from MIMD Lattice Computation (MILC)\ [@milc], a collection of applications used to study Quantum Chromodynamics (QCD).
-We used the input dataset provided by NERSC.
+We used the input dataset provided by NERSC as a part of the NERSC MILC benchmark.
 Both applications were executed with 128 MPI processes.
 Thread parallelism was not put in use (_i.e._ flat MPI model was adopted).

-- _Scheduling_: A simple First-Come First-Served (FCFS) scheduling without backfilling is performed.
-- _Node Selection_: Assumes that nodes are lined up in a one-dimensional array and minimizes fragmentation.
-Essentially the same as Slurm's default node selection algorithm.
-- _Process Placement_: Processes are linearly mapped to computing nodes.
-- _Routing_: Two routing algorithms are compared.
-The first one is
-  \mbox{Destionation-modulo-K} (\mbox{D-mod-K}) routing, one of the popular static load balancing routing algorithms that only uses the destination address for load balancing.
-The second one is a greedy dynamic routing algorithm where routes are computed from the heaviest communicating process pair so as to balance the congestion of each link.

-Using these configurations as input data, we measured the maximum congestion on links and compared them for \mbox{D-mod-K} routing and dynamic routing.
+Under this condition, we measured the maximum congestion on links and compared them for \mbox{D-mod-K} routing and dynamic routing.
-Figure\ \ref{fig:nas-cg-congestion} indicates the 50%.
-Figure\ \ref{fig:nersc-milc-congestion} the 18%
+Figure\ \ref{fig:nas-cg-congestion}: 50%.
+Figure\ \ref{fig:nersc-milc-congestion}: 18%

 \begin{figure}[htbp]
     \begin{subfigure}[t]{.47\linewidth}